Shreejaa/Neo4j_dept_API/README.md

 ## Department API using Neo4j Graph data

-This project is build on NEO4j Database and Flask API.
+This project consists of .dat files which are converted into NEO4J graph data.
+The Flask APIs are built on those sets of graph data.